GDPR

 1. How can organisations prepare?

-The adoption of internationally recognised management system standards such as ISO 27001 information and data security demonstrate an organisations active vigilance and preparedness to firstly, achieve compliance and thereafter maintain compliance with GDPR.
+The adoption of internationally recognised management system standards such as ISO/IEC 27001 information and data security demonstrate an organisations active vigilance and preparedness to firstly, achieve compliance and thereafter maintain compliance with GDPR.

-ISO 27001 is a framework for information protection.
+ISO/IEC 27001 is a framework for information protection.
 According to GDPR, personal data is critical information that all organisations need to protect.
-There are some GDPR requirements that are not directly covered in ISO 27001, such as supporting the rights of personal data subjects: the right to be informed, the right to have their data deleted, and data portability.
-But, if the implementation of ISO 27001 identifies personal data as an information security asset, much of the GDPR requirements will be covered.
+There are some GDPR requirements that are not directly covered in ISO/IEC 27001, such as supporting the rights of personal data subjects: the right to be informed, the right to have their data deleted, and data portability.
+But, if the implementation of ISO/IEC 27001 identifies personal data as an information security asset, much of the GDPR requirements will be covered.

 GDPR Blogs